DinoChiesa/Apigee-Java-Edit-Xml-Node/Readme.md

 - Apigee Edge expressions v1.0
 - Apigee Edge message-flow v1.0
-- codehaus jackson 1.9.7
+- codehaus jackson v1.9.7
+- testng v6.8.7 (for testing only)

 These jars must be available on the classpath for the compile to succeed.
 (You do not need to worry about these jars if you are not building from source.)
 The buildsetup.sh script will download the Apigee files for you automatically, and will insert them into your maven cache.
-The pom file will take care of the other Jar.
+The pom file will take care of the other Jars.

 If you want to download them manually: